samg/timetrap/README.md

   Print the current sheet, whether it's active, and if so, how long it has been active and what notes are associated with the current period.

-  If a specific timesheet is given, display the same information for that timesheet instead.

   usage: ``t now``

 **out**
   Stop the timer for the current timesheet.
 Must be called after in.
+Accepts an optional --at flag.

-  usage: ``t in [--at TIME]``
+  usage: ``t out [--at TIME]``

 **running**
   Print all active sheets and any messages associated with them.